MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/change-management-for-office-365-clients.md

 Windows 10 has three types of releases:

-- **Windows Insider Preview** Join the[Windows Insider](https://insider.windows.com/) program to evaluate and provide feedback on pre-release features, and perform application compatibility validation testing.
+- **Windows Insider Preview** Join the [Windows Insider](https://insider.windows.com/) program to evaluate and provide feedback on pre-release features, and perform application compatibility validation testing.
 New features are released frequently.

 - **Semi-Annual Channel** After new features have been tested through the Windows Insider program, they are released along with bug fixes and security patches as the Semi-Annual Channel.
 A new Semi-Annual Channel is released twice a year, around March and September, and is supported for 18 months.
 Start by deploying to a targeted group of devices that represent the broader organization.